 NASP Graduate Student Research Grants

 The NASP Research Committee supports student-initiated research through its Graduate Student Research Grants (GSRG).
-Up to two $1,000 awards are made each year to students who demonstrate exceptional ability to conduct high-quality research that furthers the mission and goals of NASP and has the potential to impact the field positively.
+Up to three $1,000 awards are made each year to students who demonstrate exceptional ability to conduct high-quality research that furthers the mission and goals of NASP and has the potential to impact the field positively.
 GSRG recipients are eligible to receive $500 Travel Grants to present their research at a future NASP convention.

 Eligibility and Application Information